Picture Perfect – 10 Tips for Photographing your Rental Property

 8. The Rule of Thirds

 Employ the essentials of photography, specifically, “The Rule of Thirds”.
 This basic guideline proposes that the focal point of a photo should fall at the intersection of 2 equally spaced vertical and horizontal lines (essentially dividing the frame into 9 imaginary, equal parts).
 Following this rule ensures harmony and visual interest in your photos.
-Experiment yourself comparing a centered subject vs. one that falls on a third.
+Experiment by comparing a centered subject vs. one that falls on a third.

 Pro Tip: Cropping is your friend.
 Done well (with the rule of thirds in mind), it can turn an average photo into an excellent one.

-9. Keep vertical lines vertical.
+9. Keep vertical lines vertical

 Position your camera in an angle that allows all vertical lines to show as vertical.
 This includes windows, walls, millwork, pictures, etc. all vertical lines should read vertical.
 In other words, take a straight photo!